freewarefocus/py400kb/README.md

 - Command-line overrides for all device parameters for custom mice & keyboards
 - The raw keyboard & mouse inputs are shown in the terminal window (K: 00 00 00 00 00 00 00 00 or M: 00 00 00 00).
 NOTE: This output can be hidden with the --hide-events command line option
 - The --record-macro {filename} and --play-macro {filename} allow you to record a keyboard & mouse session and then play it back exactly as it occurred once again
 - Advanced Use: The ability to spoof other keyboards using the --spoof-kb- VID, PID, REV command line options.
-This does NOT change how the Pi's keyboard is configured or operates, it simply tells the destination PC that you are using a different keyboard than you actually are.
+This does NOT change how the Pi's keyboard is configured or operates; it simply tells the destination PC that you are using a different keyboard than you actually are.
 If you don't know why you would ever need to do that, then ignore these options - these are not the droids you are looking for.

 ## Requirements

 - Python 3.6 or later
 - Root access (required for USB gadget and device grabbing)
 - Raspberry Pi with USB C gadget mode support (currently the Pi 4, Pi 5, Pi 400, Pi 500 & Pi 500+)
-- The **ONLY** port on the Pi4, Pi5, Pi400, Pi500 & Pi500+ that can use as a HID device is the USB C power port.
+- The **ONLY** port on the Pi4, Pi5, Pi400, Pi500 & Pi500+ that can be used as a HID device is the USB C power port.
   Since the destination PC's USB ports can't provide enough power to run any of these, **you will need a USB C power & data splitter**.

   I used this model from Amazon, although I am sure several others could work and are available from other retailers.
 Make sure you look for a "USB C to OTG" adapter that is designed for 20+ watts.